ChevanR/Connected-Systems/CS/protocol.md

 - [Version Management](#version-management)

 ## Introduction
-This protocol governs communication between robots, control servers, and user interfaces in the Connected Systems platform.
-It combines MQTT for real-time messaging and REST for dashboard interactions, enabling reliable coordination of autonomous robots in shared environments.
+This protocol explains communication between robots, control servers, and user interfaces in the Connected Systems platform.
+It combines MQTT for real-time messaging and REST for dashboard interactions, allowing reliable coordination of autonomous robots in shared environments.

 ## Architecture overview